Clifton Springs

 Clifton Springs has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 24 such projects that could impact the region.
-Notable ones include Belgrove Estate, Duke 3222, Bellarine Views Estate, and Drysdale Bypass Road Project.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 24 projects likely to impact the area.
+Notable projects include Belgrove Estate, Duke 3222, Bellarine Views Estate, and Drysdale Bypass Road Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.